welpdev/mailchimp-bundle/src/Resources/doc/subscriber-provider.md

         arguments: [@fos_user.user_manager]
 ```

-After this, write the service key for your list into your `config.yml`:
+After this, don't forget to add the service key for your list into your `config.yml`:

 ```yaml
     ...